-- At a fixed address, when compiled with --apcs /norwpi. - At a fixed address relative to the static base, register r9, when compiled with --apcs /rwpi.
+- At a fixed address, when compiled with --apcs /norwpi. - At a fixed address relative to the static base, register r9, when compiled with --apcs /rwpi. - At a fixed address relative to the program counter (pc), when compiled with --apcs /fpic.

-Libraries that use static data might be reentrant, but this depends on their use of the user_libspace static data area, and on the build options you choose:
+Libraries that use static data might be reentrant, but this depends on their use of the \\user\libspace static data area, and on the build options you choose:

 - When compiled with --apcs /norwpi, read/write static data is addressed in a position-dependent fashion.
 This is the default.
-Code from these variants is single-threaded because it uses read/write static data. - When compiled with --apcs /rwpi, read/write static data is addressed in a position-independent fashion using offsets from the static base register sb.
+Code from these variants is single-threaded because it uses read/write static data - When compiled with --apcs /rwpi, read/write static data is addressed in a position-independent fashion using offsets from the static base register sb.
 Code from these variants is reentrant and can be multithreaded if each thread uses a different static base value.